react-hookz/deep-equal/README.md

 Full benchmarks results can be found in the [`benchmark`](/benchmark) directory.

-To run benchmarks simply clone this repo and make yarn && yarn benchmark.
+To run benchmarks simply clone this repo and make `yarn && yarn benchmark` in repo root.

 ## Related projects